Mapping Quasi-Periodic Oscillations to Lyapunov Exponent across Black Hole Thermodynamic Phase Transitions

+where $r_h$ denotes the horizon radius, corresponding to the positive roots of the metric function, namely the Cauchy horizon $r_-$ or the event horizon $r_+$.
+The horizon condition $N(r_h)=0$ can then be rewritten as

+This equation explicitly shows that the dimensionless horizon radius $\tilde{r}_h$ is independent of the AdS radius $l$.
+Equivalently, the ratio between the horizon radius and the AdS radius is fully determined by the dimensionless parameters $\tilde{M}$, $\tilde{Q}_m$ and $\tilde{\xi}$.
+Moreover, we introduce two auxiliary functions,

+The existence of asymptotically AdS black hole solutions requires the conditions $H_2(\tilde{r}_0)<0$ and $H_1(\tilde{r}_2)\le0$.
+Here, $\tilde{r}_0$ denotes the unique positive root of $H_2'(\tilde{r})=0$, while $\tilde{r}_2$ is the larger positive root of $H_2(\tilde{r})=0$.
+Since the explicit expressions of these conditions are complicated, we fix $\tilde{M}=1$ to illustrate a typical phase diagram, shown in Fig.~\ref{fig:space-parameter}, in the $\tilde{Q}_m-\tilde{\xi}$ parameter space, which delineates regions admitting black hole solutions and horizonless spacetimes.

-Here, $\xi$ plays the role of nonminimal coupling parameter and ${Q_m}$ is the magnetic charge of the Wu-Yang gauge field \cite{wu1969some, shnir2005magnetic,Balakin:2006gv}.
-The horizons of the BH \eqref{Eq:metric} are determined by $N(r)=0$, which has two real positive root corresponding to Cauchy horizon ($r_-$) and event horizon ($r_+$).
-When the two horizons merger, the BH becomes extremal.
-Otherwise, no BH exists.
-We plot Fig.~\ref{fig:space-parameter} in the $Q_m-\xi$ parameter space to illustrate the regimes which admit BH or horizonless spacetimes.
-Our following studies focus on the parameter regime which admits the nonminimal coupled magnetic AdS BH.
-The physical depiction of the dependence of the horizon radius, $r_-$ and $r_+$, on the magnetic charge for the selected values of the nonminimal coupling parameter is shown in Fig.~\ref{Fig:horizon1}.
-We see that,~larger $Q_m$ and $\xi$ correspond to smaller radius of the event horizon but larger Cauchy horizon.
+Our subsequent analysis focuses on the parameter regime that admits nonminimally coupled magnetic AdS black hole solutions.
+The dependence of the dimensionless horizon radius $\tilde{r}_h$, namely $\tilde{r}_-$ and $\tilde{r}_+$, on the magnetic charge $\tilde{Q}_m$ for selected values of the nonminimal coupling parameter is illustrated in Fig.~\ref{Fig:horizon1}.
+We observe that larger values of $\tilde{Q}_m$ and $\tilde{\xi}$ correspond to a smaller event horizon radius and a larger Cauchy horizon radius.